vertica/spark-connector/examples/README.md

 ```
 Example argument: basic-read-example/target/scala-2.12/spark-vertica-connector-basic-read-example-assembly-2.0.1.jar

-There are additional prerequisites to run the S3, Pyspark, Sparklyr, or Kerberos examples.
+There are additional prerequisites to run the S3, Pyspark, or Sparklyr examples.
 If you want to run these, please take a look at their respective README files.